-Note: Even though the ElectricFlow installer is in the \$INSTALL_DIRECTORY/src directory, do not launch it from the \$INSTALL DIRECTORY/src directory.
+Note: Although the ElectricFlow installer is in \$INSTALL DIRECTORY/src, do not launch it from there.

 These are the various installation methods and options for specific platform configurations.
 For information about supported server platforms and supported non-server platforms, see Supported Server Platforms on page 2-1 and Supported Agent Platforms on page 2-10.